 The DSCT has a tract that runs parallel with it: the ventral spinocerebellar tract (VSCT).
 Instead of relaying proprioceptive information, the VSCT relays motor information.
 Even though both VSCT and DSCT relay information ipsilaterally, the DSCT stays ipsilateral throughout the entire tract, while the VSCT decussates twice.
 The VSCT decussates first at the level of Clarke’s nucleus and rises contralaterally from the input to the brain.
 The tract enters through the contralateral superior cerebellar peduncle, where it will decussate back to the ipsilateral side of the input within the cerebellum.

 The DSCT plays a vital role in the transfer of sensory information of unconscious proprioception.
 Therefore, damage to DSCT results in ataxia and loss of unconscious proprioception.
-Ataxia is a condition in which a person lacks the ability to perform voluntary movements due to loss of muscle control or coordination.
-Ataxia could result from several conditions ranging from alcohol/drug abuse, medication, to genetic and nongenetic neurological diseases.
+Ataxia is a condition in which a person lacks the ability to perform voluntary movements due to a loss of muscle control or coordination.
+Ataxia could result from several conditions ranging from alcohol/drug abuse, medication to genetic and nongenetic neurological diseases.
 Lower limb conscious and unconscious proprioceptive information is a key component of performing voluntary coordinated movements such as walking.
 A dysfunctional DSCT leads to an absence of proprioception from the lower limbs, which leads to a loss in coordination, resulting in ataxia.

-Brown-Sequard syndrome is characterized by damage to one half (hemisection) of the spinal cord.
+Brown-Sequard syndrome is characterized by damage to one-half (hemisection) of the spinal cord.
 Consequently, the damage leads to ipsilateral loss of sensation and flaccid paralysis due to damaged lower motor neurons at the level of the lesion.
 Additionally, the damage leads to ipsilateral loss of proprioception, two-point discrimination, touch, and vibration below the level of the lesion because of the damage to the dorsal column medial lemniscus pathway.
 The damage to the corticospinal tract also presents with the signs of upper motor neuron damage, such as spastic paralysis below the level of the lesion.
 The loss of function in the spinothalamic tract causes loss of pain, temperature, and non-discriminative touch on the contralateral side of the body below the level of the lesion.

 Friedreich ataxia is an autosomal recessive trinucleotide (GAA) repeat disorder on chromosome 9.
 The gene affected is an iron-binding protein gene known as the Frataxin gene.
 This disease is characterized by degeneration of the spinocerebellar tract, dorsal root ganglia, dorsal column, and lateral corticospinal tracts.
 Additionally, partial loss of mitochondrial function occurs.
 Patients typically present with ataxia, loss of proprioception, spastic paralysis, and a loss of deep tendon reflexes.

 Tabes dorsalis is a condition caused by tertiary syphilis infection due to untreated, prolonged syphilis infection.
 Tabes dorsalis is characterized by slow demyelination of the dorsal columns and the dorsal roots of the spinal cord.
-Demyelination causes damage to different tracts such as the dorsal column medial lemniscus pathway and the dorsal spinocerebellar tract.
+Demyelination causes damage to different tracts, such as the dorsal column medial lemniscus pathway, and the dorsal spinocerebellar tract.
 Symptoms of tabes dorsalis include diminished reflexes, weakness, ataxia, and Argyll-Robertson pupil.

 Subacute combined degeneration is degeneration of the spinocerebellar tracts, corticospinal tracts, and the dorsal column due to a prolonged vitamin B12 deficiency.
 Physiologically, vitamin B12 is synthesized by microorganisms and stored in the liver on average from three to five years.
 Because of the extended storage duration, vitamin B12 deficiency develops over long periods.
-Common causes of vitamin B12 deficiency are malnutrition (veganism, improper diet), lack of intrinsic factor (gastric bypass surgery, pernicious anemia), malabsorption (Crohn disease), and overgrowth of microorganisms (bacterial, Diphyllobothrium latum).
+Common causes of vitamin B12 deficiency are malnutrition (veganism, improper diet), lack of intrinsic factor (gastric bypass surgery, pernicious anemia), malabsorption (Crohn's disease), and overgrowth of microorganisms (bacterial, Diphyllobothrium latum).
 The hematological presentation of vitamin B12 deficiency is macrocytic anemia, similar to the presentation of folate (vitamin B9) deficiency.
 However, the crucial difference between the two is that neurological symptoms are present in vitamin B12 deficiency.